 Foresight

 High technology, frontier technology, and so on, appear crucial underpinnings of foresight.
-The OECD talks about “synthetic biology, artificial intelligence, robotics and quantum technologies” as the pivotal exemplars (although others cite a wider range – in my view, Dr. Clovis Friere’s team at UN Trade and Development have produced the most sophisticated version on the “official” side).
+The OECD talks about “synthetic biology, artificial intelligence, robotics and quantum technologies” as the pivotal exemplars (although others cite a wider range).

-Foresight as we typically know it relies on a kind of undeclared ex-ante technological determinism that makes specific assumptions about the sources of invention – recent, goal-directed, science as a primary authorial force of change.
-The importance of recency and goal-direction are very important.
+Foresight as we typically experience it relies on a kind of undeclared ex-ante technological determinism that makes specific assumptions about the sources of invention – recent, goal-directed, science as a primary authorial force of historical change.
+Recency and goal-direction are very important.
 If the science on which “the future” is based were more than a few years old, but had slipped from memory, it would not be picked up.
 Furthermore, even if the science were to be recent, but did not name the explicit application in mind, it would remain undetected.

-While it might involve occasionally consultation with citizens on the desirability of its predictions (inclusive foresight), the approach fundamentally boils down to scanning the English-language scientific literature, alongside consultation with prominent academics in relevant fields, typically from the USA or, at the least, the Global North.
+While it might involve consultation with citizens on the desirability of its predictions (inclusive foresight), the approach fundamentally boils down to scanning the English-language scientific literature, alongside consultation with prominent scientists in relevant fields, typically from the USA or, at the least, the Global North.
+A self-reinforcing phenomenon in which corporate science policy priorities expressed through taxpayer-funded research feed back into foresight, and vice versa.

-I am not going to summarize the complex intellectual history of foresight (e.g., Eglė Rindzevičiūtė, 2023, The Will to Predict: Orchestrating the Future through Science).
-But I think there are two obvious twists to consider in regards to the discussion.
+I am not going to summarize the complex intellectual history of foresight (please read others, e.g., Eglė Rindzevičiūtė, 2023, The Will to Predict: Orchestrating the Future through Science).
+But I think there are two further points to consider.
 The first is that the present model is often conservative and even reactionary in that it imagines social and economic relations remaining the same.
-A progressive future without billionaires, for example, is not conceived (but if it were to be, it is highly unlikely that a genuinely social democratic society would fund science and research in the same way, thereby implying different “technological” futures).
+A hypothetical future without Western billionaires, or even without billionaires, for example, is not conceived (but if it were to be, “technology” might look different).

 A second is that foresight makes heroic assumptions about the sources of innovation, namely, that recent, goal-directed, science is becoming an ever-more dominant source.
 This is an unstudied assumption.
 We know that innovation emerged from many different sources, including trial and error, reverse engineering, prototyping, as well as generally unspecified phenomena like tinkering, strokes of genius, flashes of insight, false premises, etc. A credible foresight process would, therefore, have to develop a more even-handed understanding of innovation.